scsole/minimal-search-engine/README.md

 Tested on my laptop (AMD® Ryzen 7 4800u) running Fedora 33.

 - It takes approximately 15s to index the TREC WSJ collection containing 173252 documents.
-- It takes less than a second to search the 50 queries in `test.queries`
+- It takes less than two seconds to search the 50 queries in `test.queries`

 Some ideas for improving/extending this project: